fjames86/fpoly/README.md

 by a substitute call, e.g. we want 1 + <foo>^2 so we do
 (fpoly-substitute 'x 'foo #{1 + 2x^2}) -> #<FPOLY :VARS (FOO) :DEGREE 2 :COEFFS #(1 0 2)>

+* Operations

+There are functions for the standard arithmetic operations addition (fpoly-add) subtraction (fpoly-sub), multiplication (fpoly-mul) and also exponentiation (fpoly-expt).
+Use these just like the standard functions + - * expt e.g. (fpoly-add #{1 + x^2} #{1 - y^2}) -> 2 + X^2 - Y^2

+There are also other functions for evaluation, substitution and simplification of polynomials

+* Matrices

+There are a set of functions for manipulating matrices of polynomials.

+* Interpolation

+The function lagrange-interpolate computes a polynomial which goes through a set of points.

+* libfpoly interface

+A set of CFFI bindings to the partner C library are also provided.
+The functions provided by the C library are a subset of those available in Lisp; it should be used only where speed is desired (and even then should be tested to ensure it really is faster).
+Lisp is the lead platform.

 Frank James